chaaz/versio/docs/use_cases.md

 ## Quick Start

 Get up and running quickly with Versio, and get a brief introduction to what it does.
-This example assumes a standard Node.js layout, but you can adjust your config easily to something else.
+This example assumes a standard Node.js/NPM layout, but Versio can handle lots of different project types.

 - Install versio:
   ```